Overview

 Participants access the released train and participant-facing validation packages, train the method locally, and verify that outputs are complete and correctly formatted.

-Pre-evaluation (Many times) on the hidden public split
+Pre-evaluation (Once) on the hidden public split

 Evaluation & Assessment